jespa007/zetscript/README.md

 `cmake -Bbuild`

+You can also pass the following options:

+- -DCMAKE_BUILD_TYPE={Release|Debug} : Configures ZetScript project for Release or Debug (by default is Release).
+- -DTESTS:BOOL={true|false} : Configures ZetScript to build or not tests (by default is FALSE).
+- -DSAMPLES:BOOL={true|false} : Configures ZetScript to build or not samples (by default is FALSE).
+- -DBUILD_SHARED_LIBS:BOOL={true|false} : Configures ZetScript to build as SHARED (by default is FALSE, i.e it builds as STATIC).

 In Linux, MacOS and MingW environments compile the project with the following command,

 `make -C build`

+In case of Visual Studio is done trougth `msbuild`,

+`msbuild build\msvc\zetscript.sln /property:Configuration=Release`

 After the build, ZetScript llibrary and the command line tool will be placed at bin directory.